-- the severity and duration of the ongoing COVID-19 pandemic; - potential risks and uncertainties relating to the spread of COVID-19, including new variants; - actions taken by governmental authorities and businesses to contain the COVID-19 pandemic or to mitigate its impact; - the negative impacts of COVID-19 on the global economy and on our financial condition, business operations and our loan portfolio, including the value of our assets, as well as the financial condition and operations of our borrowers; - · the general political, economic and competitive conditions in the markets in which we invest; - defaults by borrowers in paying debt service on outstanding indebtedness and borrowers' abilities to manage and stabilize properties; - our ability to obtain or maintain financing arrangements on terms favorable to us or at all; - the level and volatility of prevailing interest rates and credit spreads; - · reductions in the yield on our investments and increases in the cost of our financing; - general volatility of the securities markets in which we participate and the potential need to post additional collateral on our financing arrangements; - · the return or impact of current or future investments; - changes in our business, investment strategies or target investments; - increased competition from entities investing in our target investments; - · effects of hedging instruments on our target investments; - changes in governmental regulations, tax law and rates and similar matters; - · our ability to maintain our qualification as a REIT for U.S. federal income tax purposes and our exclusion from registration under the Investment Company Act; - · availability of desirable investment opportunities; - availability of qualified personnel; - estimates relating to our ability to make distributions to our stockholders in the future; - acts of God, such as hurricanes, earthquakes and other natural disasters, including climate change-related risks, acts of war and/or terrorism, pandemics or outbreaks of infectious disease, such as the COVID-19 pandemic, and other events that may cause unanticipated and uninsured performance declines and/or losses to us or the owners and operators of the real estate securing our investments;
+- the severity and duration of the ongoing COVID-19 pandemic, including new variants; - the negative impacts related to COVID-19 on the global economy and on our financial condition, business operations and our loan portfolio, including the value of our assets, as well as the financial condition and operations of our borrowers; - · the general political, economic and competitive conditions in the markets in which we invest; - defaults by borrowers in paying debt service on outstanding indebtedness and borrowers' abilities to manage and stabilize properties; - our ability to obtain or maintain financing arrangements on terms favorable to us or at all; - the level and volatility of prevailing interest rates and credit spreads; - · reductions in the yield on our investments and increases in the cost of our financing; - · general volatility of the securities markets in which we participate and the potential need to post additional collateral on our financing arrangements; - · the return or impact of current or future investments; - changes in our business, investment strategies or target investments; - · increased competition from entities investing in our target investments; - effects of hedging instruments on our target investments; - · changes in governmental regulations, tax law and rates and similar matters; - · our ability to maintain our qualification as a REIT for U.S. federal income tax purposes and our exclusion from registration under the Investment Company Act; - · availability of desirable investment opportunities; - availability of qualified personnel; - · estimates relating to our ability to make distributions to our stockholders in the future;

-- economic impact of escalating global trade tensions, including the conflict between Russian and Ukraine, and the adoption or expansion of economic sanctions or trade restrictions; - deterioration in the performance of the properties securing our investments that may cause deterioration in the performance of our investments and, potentially, principal losses to us, including the risk of credit loss charges and any impact on our ability to satisfy the covenants and conditions in our debt agreements; and - difficulty or delays in redeploying the proceeds from repayments of our existing investments. - This Quarterly Report on Form 10-Q may contain statistics and other data that, in some cases, have been obtained or compiled from information made available by loan servicers and other third-party service providers.
+- acts of God, such as hurricanes, earthquakes and other natural disasters, including climate change-related risks, acts of war and/or terrorism, pandemics or outbreaks of infectious disease, such as the COVID-19 pandemic, and other events that may cause unanticipated and uninsured performance declines and/or losses to us or the owners and operators of the real estate securing our investments; - economic impact of escalating global trade tensions, including the conflict between Russian and Ukraine, and the adoption or expansion of economic sanctions or trade restrictions; - accelerating inflationary trends, spurred by multiple factors including high commodity prices, a tight labor market and low residential vacancy rates, may result in further interest rate increases and lead to increased market volatility; - deterioration in the performance of the properties securing our investments that may cause deterioration in the performance of our investments and, potentially, principal losses to us, including the risk of credit loss charges and any impact on our ability to satisfy the covenants and conditions in our debt agreements; and - difficulty or delays in redeploying the proceeds from repayments of our existing investments. - This Quarterly Report on Form 10-Q may contain statistics and other data that, in some cases, have been obtained or compiled from information made available by loan servicers and other third-party service providers.

-First Quarter 2022 Activity
+Second Quarter 2022 Activity